anty-filidor/waw-netsci-ic2s2-2024/README.md

 ├── my_experiment     # outdir for example_i.ipynb
 ├── networks          # dataset used in example_ii.ipynb
-├── poster            # LaTeX sources used to build a poster presented at NetSci ├── presentation      # LaTeX sources for the presentation (WAW-24 & IC2S2 24)
+├── poster            # LaTeX sources used to build a poster presented at NetSci ├── presentation      # LaTeX sources for the presentation (WAW 24 & IC2S2 24)
 └── utils             # helper srcipts used in example_ii.ipynb
 ```